Find Grad Schools

 100% Women

 The 5th most popular school in the country for chemistry majors who are seeking their graduate certificate is Montana State University.
-The average in-state tuition for full-time undergraduates is $5,654 per year, while in-state graduate students, on average, pay $5,089 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in chemistry from MSU Bozeman.
+The average in-state tuition for full-time undergraduates is $5,824 per year, while in-state graduate students, on average, pay $5,241 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in chemistry from MSU Bozeman.
+Of these students, 100% were women and 50% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to chemistry that offer graduate certificates.